Skip to main content

 From the incidents list, you can customize how your incidents are displayed by clicking on the "Columns" button in the top-right corner of the table.

-This allows you to add the "Secret category" and "Secret provider" columns, which display the main properties inferred by the model.
+This allows you to add the "Secret category" and "Secret provider" columns, which display additional enrichment properties inferred by the model alongside the enriched secret name.

 Filter your data

-With these new filters you can explore your generic incidents and unveil the one that matters for your operations.
+With these filters you can explore your enriched incidents and quickly identify the ones that matter most for your operations.

 Categories and providers reference